VoltCruelerz/OwlMarble-Magic/rules/combat/Fighting Styles.md

 **Classes**: Fighter, Paladin

-You gain one additional reaction per turn that can only be used for attacks of opportunity.
+You gain one additional reaction per turn that can only be used for attacks of opportunity, but you cannot have two reactions trigger on the same event.

 ## Probing Strikes [New]